Your Place or Mine (film)

 Your Place or Mine is a 2023 American romantic comedy film written and directed by Aline Brosh McKenna in her directorial debut.
-The film stars Reese Witherspoon (who also produced) and Ashton Kutcher as best friends who decide to swap houses for a week.
+The film stars Reese Witherspoon (who also produced) and Ashton Kutcher as best friends who end up swapping houses for a week.
 Jesse Williams, Zoë Chao, Wesley Kimmel, Tig Notaro, and Steve Zahn also star.

 The film was released on Netflix on February 10, 2023.
-It received mixed to negative reviews from critics, who criticised the lack of chemistry between Witherspoon and Kutcher.
+It received mixed reviews from critics, who criticized the lack of chemistry between Witherspoon and Kutcher.

 Plot

 In Los Angeles in 2003, after an evening of playing poker with another couple, Debbie Dunn and Peter Coleman have sex and spend the night together in her home.

 Twenty years later, Debbie and Peter are best friends.
-He has moved to New York City and become a successful businessman, while she still lives in Los Angeles and works as an accountant at her son Jack's middle school.
-Debbie calls Peter on his birthday, and they discuss her plans to head to New York soon to complete an accounting program to help her get a better-paying job.
+He has moved to NYC and become a successful businessman, while she still lives in Los Angeles and works as an accountant at her son Jack's middle school.

+Debbie calls Peter on his birthday, and they discuss her plans to head to NYC soon to complete an accounting program to help her get a better-paying job.
 Debbie's ex-husband's actress girlfriend, Scarlet, is to watch Jack for the week but flakes when she is offered a role in Vancouver for two weeks.
 Peter, who has just broken up with his girlfriend and is between jobs, offers to go to LA to take care of Jack.

 In California, Peter learns the extent of Debbie's overprotective parenting and decides to help Jack loosen up a little.
-Peter gets skybox tickets to a Los Angeles Kings game and encourages Jack to invite along two classmates, but this goes awry when they ignore him.
+He gets skybox tickets to a Los Angeles Kings game and encourages Jack to invite along two classmates, but this goes awry when they ignore him.

-Meanwhile in New York, Debbie attends her accounting classes and meets Peter's ex-girlfriend, Minka, who invites her out for drinks.
+Meanwhile in NYC, Debbie meets Peter's ex-girlfriend Minka, who invites her out for drinks and attends her accounting classes.
 At the bar, Minka helps her catch the attention of book publisher Theo Martin.
-Minka also informs Debbie that Peter has written a novel.
-After reading the manuscript, Debbie pretends to be an editor as she tries to convince Theo to give it a chance.
+Later, she also shows Debbie Peter's unpublished novel he had hidden in his apartment.
+After reading the manuscript, Debbie pretends to be a freelance editor as she tries to convince Theo to give it a chance.